TRIQS/dft_tools/doc/DFTDMFTmain.rst

-.. index:: LDA+DMFT calculation
+.. index:: DFT+DMFT calculation

-.. _LDADMFTmain:
+.. _DFTDMFTmain:

-The LDA+DMFT calculation
+The DFT+DMFT calculation
 ========================

-After having set up the hdf5 arxive, we can now do our LDA+DMFT calculation.
+After having set up the hdf5 arxive, we can now do our DFT+DMFT calculation.
 It consists of initialisation steps, and the actual DMFT self consistency loop.

-.. index:: initialisation of LDA+DMFT
+.. index:: initialisation of DFT+DMFT

 Initialisation of the calculation
 ---------------------------------

 Before doing the calculation, we have to intialize all the objects that we will need.
-The first thing is the :class:`SumkLDA` class.
+The first thing is the :class:`SumkDFT` class.
 It contains all basic routines that are necessary to perform a summation in k-space to get the local quantities used in DMFT.
 It is initialized by::

-  from pytriqs.applications.dft.sumk_lda import *
+  from pytriqs.applications.dft.sumk_dft import *
-  SK = SumkLDA(hdf_file = filename)
+  SK = SumkDFT(hdf_file = filename)

 The only necessary parameter is the filename of the hdf5 archive.
 In addition, there are some optional parameters:

   * `mu`: The chemical potential at initialization.
 This value is only used if no other value is found in the hdf5 arxive.
 The default value is 0.0.
   * `h_field`: External magnetic field.
 The default value is 0.0.
-  * `use_lda_blocks`: If true, the structure of the density matrix is analysed at initialisation, and non-zero matrix elements are identified.
+  * `use_dft_blocks`: If true, the structure of the density matrix is analysed at initialisation, and non-zero matrix elements are identified.
 The DMFT calculation is then restricted to these matrix elements, yielding a more efficient solution of the local interaction problem.
 Degeneracies in orbital and spin space are also identified and stored for later use.
 The default value is `False`.
-  * `lda_data`, `symmcorr_data`, `parproj_data`, `symmpar_data`, `bands_data`: These string variables define the subgroups in the hdf5 arxive,
+  * `dft_data`, `symmcorr_data`, `parproj_data`, `symmpar_data`, `bands_data`: These string variables define the subgroups in the hdf5 arxive,
     where the corresponding information is stored.
 The default values are consistent with those in :ref:`interfacetowien`.

 At initialisation, the necessary data is read from the hdf5 file.
 If a calculation is restarted based on a previous hdf5 file, information on